 There are three main types of sling:

 This type of sling should be soft and not too narrow, otherwise it will dig into your dog’s belly.
 For boy dogs, it should also not be too wide, otherwise your dog won’t have room to pee.
 For boy dogs, the width of the sling should be a little less then the distance between the front of his thigh and the front of his prepuce.
-If the sling or scarf is too wide, then you may need to fold it back onto itself at the front to leave space for your boy dog to pee.
+If the sling or scarf is too wide, you may need to fold it back onto itself at the front to leave space for your boy dog to pee.
 The sling shown below was from Dedicated to Dachshunds with IVDD, an amazing charity that loans out equipment for dachshunds in the UK (Registered Charity number 1199050).
 To request a loan, to buy one of these slings, or to support their great work, get in touch with them here.

 Above: Here is Darcy Dolittle about 10 days after coming home from surgery for IVDD.
 A pink scarf is being used here as a sling.
 Without the lead and sling, Darcy’s rear end tended to sway and tip over, and her paws would knuckle upside down or drag.
 Here, the lead and harness are used to slow Darcy’s front end, while the scarf sling gives just enough upward lift to avoid falls.
 Now and again, the sling is lowered a little to encourage Darcy to step or stand with little to no support.

-2) A “pants-style” sling.
+2) A hip-lift sling.
 This sling has two holes, one for each hind leg.
 It offers support around the hind legs where it’s needed.
 These slings have strappy handles.
 Choose a sling that fits snuggly enough to give support but that doesn’t pinch or chafe your dog’s skin.
 It should leave room for your dog to pee and poo.
 The handles should adjust so that you can support your dog without stooping.
 You may need to search around to find the sling that best fits your dog.

-3) For large breeds and tall dogs, a “rear-end harness” that supports the hindquarters is a good investment.
-I can recommend the help ’em up harness which has a handle for the owner to hold just over the dog’s rump.
-This system offers good support for safety and comes together with a useful chest harness.
+3) For large breeds and tall dogs, a short-handled hip-lift sling that supports the hindquarters is a good investment.
+I can recommend the help ’em up harness.
+It has a handle for the owner to hold just over the dog’s rump.
+This system offers good support for safety and comes together with a good chest harness.
 Instead of having long straps, the handles of the help ’em up harness are short and strong, like suitcase handles.
 This gives great control but makes this system less useful for small dogs such as dachshunds.

 Lead and harness